VISA & MasterCard ban on Crypto

 In the centralized financial system banks perform the KYC & AML compliance checks

 Card issuers always relied on banks to perform the needed KYC and AML compliance checks.
 That’s why, in most cases, you got your credit and debit cards via banks.
 Banks always check your identity and continuously monitor your transactions, to check for suspicious activity for AML compliance.

 Banks are the gatekeepers to the centralised financial system.
 They perform all the needed KYC and AML compliance checks.

 That’s why when you pay with a VISA or MasterCard, you don’t have to go through KYC or AML checks every time.
 The Merchant can trust the bank to check the KYC and AML compliance of your funds.

 Crypto, by design, is not KYC and AML compliant

 Anyone can create a wallet and can put any amount of Crypto in that wallet.
 No one checks the identity of the person who created the wallet or the source of the funds in that wallet.

-In Crypto there are no gatekeepers, which check the identity of people or the source of funds.
-That’s why Crypto is incompatible with the KYC and AML regulated financial system.
+In Crypto, there are no gatekeepers, which check the identity of people or the source of funds.
+That’s why Crypto is incompatible with the KYC and AML regulated the financial system.